 What are stretch marks?

-Skin will not bounce back in its pure state if it has been stretched by rapid growth due to pregnancy, weight gain, or extreme weight loss.
+Skin will not bounce back in its pure state if it has been stretched by rapid growth due to pregnancy, weight gain, extreme weight loss or weight training with rapid muscle growth.
 Instead, it becomes marked by a form of scarring called stretch marks, or striae.
 Stretch marks often start off as reddish or purplish in color, then become glossy skin that appears streaked in silver or white.

 Men and women can get stretch marks on several areas of their bodies, including the abdominal area, thighs, hips, breasts, upper arms or lower back.